tddold/CSharp-Part-2/03. Methods/README.md

 | 1024  | four   |
 | 12309 | nine   |

 ### Problem 4.
+Appearance count
 *	Write a method that counts how many times given number appears in given array.
 *	Write a test program to check if the method is workings correctly.

 ### Problem 5.
+Larger than neighbours
-*	Write a method that checks if the element at given position in given array of integers is bigger than its two neighbours (when such exist).
+*	Write a method that checks if the element at given position in given array of integers is larger than its two neighbours (when such exist).

 ### Problem 6.
+First larger than neighbours
-*	Write a method that returns the index of the first element in array that is bigger than its neighbours, or `-1`, if there’s no such element.
+*	Write a method that returns the index of the first element in array that is larger than its neighbours, or `-1`, if there’s no such element.
 *	Use the method from the previous exercise.

 ### Problem 7.
+Reverse number
 *	Write a method that reverses the digits of given decimal number.

 _Example:_